 - Keith Urban (Country music singer, songwriter.)

 Some of the people listed above may have used a book to help them quit drinking.
 Check out these brilliant books under the category “Addiction Cures” on the recommended books list.
 They focus on changing the way a person thinks about drinking without sentencing them to a lifetime of recovery and meetings.
-I highly recommend it.

 Whether a person is a lite or heavy drinker, there certainly seems to be more advantages to not drinking than there are for drinking.
 Don’t let those “wine and beer industry” funded studies about the “health benefits” sway your decision.